The Jane Addams Papers at Ramapo College of New Jersey

 Sara Catherine Lichon is an Editorial Assistant.
-She is a junior at Ramapo College of New Jersey majoring in History and minoring in International Studies.
-She is also working on a Business Essentials Certificate, and is a member of the Honors Program.
+She is a senior at Ramapo College of New Jersey majoring in History and minoring in International Studies, and is also a member of the Honors Program.
 Outside of academics, Sara Catherine is a member of Orchidstra, a barbershop quartet, of which she is their business manager.

 Dara McGuinness is a Research Assistant.
 She is currently a junior at Ramapo College, majoring in History and a minor in Anthropology.
 In addition to her studies, Dara is Secretary of the Ramapo History Club, and she is involved with the Ramapo News, Building Tomorrow and is a volunteer at the Historic Village of Allaire at Allaire State Park, New Jersey.

 Michael D. Romano is an Editorial Assistant.

 - Barbara Gombach (Columbia University)

 - Kortney Kotow (Marywood University)